Philoul/AAPS-TIzen-Specification/OtherUsefullInformations.md

 - Install and configure  [xamarin extension](https://developer.tizen.org/development/visual-studio-tools-tizen/installing-visual-studio-tools-tizen) in Visual Studio
 - Check you have installed the latest version of Visual Studio Tools for Tizen (3.1.0.0 or above)

+**Update Nuget Package to latest version:**

+1. in AndroidAPS_CompanionXAML Right Clic in dependencies thens elect "Manage Nuget Packages..."
+2. Click on Cog wheel (settings) in the top right of the screen (near Package source)
+3. Click on green "+" button to add another source for packages
+   - Give a name (i.e. nuget2) and enter https://tizen.myget.org/F/dotnet/api/v3/index.json in source field and clic on "Update", then OK to close option screen.
+4. Select in Package source "nuget2"
+   - Update  Tizen.NET.API6 to latest available version (v6.0.0.15094)
+     - this update to Tizen.NET.API6.6.0.0.15094 and Tizen.NET.API5.5.0.0.14639...
+5. Update Nuget package on

 ### native (Tizen Studio)